-Broadly speaking, conditions of bond are things that a defendant must agree to do (or not do) to be released from custody while his or her case is pending.
+Broadly speaking, conditions of bond are things that a person must agree to do (or not do) to be released from custody while the person’s case is pending.
 For example, an agreement to appear in court is a condition of almost every bond.
-Bond conditions in some family violence cases require the defendant to stay away from the home and workplace of the alleged victim.
+A bond condition in some family violence cases requires the defendant to stay away from the home and workplace of the alleged victim.

-Another common bond condition in family violence cases is to obtain an evaluation from the Travis County Counseling and Education Services (TCCES) and follow its recommendations.
-The family violence assessment fee is $55 and must be paid by cashier's check or money order.
+Another common bond condition in family violence cases is to obtain an evaluation from the Travis County Counseling and Education Services (TCCES).
+The family violence assessment fee is $55 and must be paid by cashier’s check or money order.
 The evaluation takes at least two hours but can now be done on a drop-in basis (in the past, they were done by appointment only and the first available appointment times were often several weeks away).

 Overall, when one considers collateral consequences, the government treats the assault of a family member as a more serious crime than the assault of a stranger.
 It isn’t uncommon for Travis County judges to issue emergency protective orders (EPOs) in family violence cases that forbid defendants from returning to their homes and sometimes even prevents them from seeing their children.
 If children were present at the time of the incident then Texas CPS (Child Protective Services) may also investigate.

-In divorce court, a family violence conviction can be used to deny child custody and limit visitation rights, and eliminate the minimum marriage term required to qualify for spousal support.
+In divorce court, a family violence conviction can be used to deny child custody, limit visitation rights, and eliminate the minimum marriage term required to qualify for spousal support.
 A family violence conviction can also cause you to permanently lose the right to possess a firearm for any reason.
 If you are in the military, you may be discharged; if you work in law enforcement, you may be reassigned or fired.
 See US Code Title 18 Section 922(g).

 A family violence conviction could cost you a professional license or, if you are a skilled tradesman, make it impossible for you to be bonded.
 It will appear in your criminal record and will show up in pre-employment and pre-leasing background checks.